 - Current Students: Support and advise for enrolment , course registration, semester dates, leave of absence, withdrawals, keeping student records updated, managing student records and more.
 The enrolment team also deals with examination results, progression and requests for official documents such as transcripts and letters.
 Key information is published to students on the Website and sent to students Polytechnic email.

 - Graduates: Graduates receive degree certificates after the graduation ceremony, however, verification of documents and awards can be made on written request to the Registrar.

 - Scholarship, Sponsorship and Fee exemption: Advice and guidance is provided to students with an approved Scholarship, or sponsor.
 Fee exemption applications can be made during the published period to assist those with financial hardship.
-The Scholarship team work closely with the Student Services and Finance Directorate staff to ensure student records are accurate and maintained.
+The Scholarship team work closely with the Student Student Affairs and Finance Directorate staff to ensure student records are accurate and maintained.
 They also communicate with Sponsors and Scholarship providers and report on student progress.

 - Scheduling: Support the effective management of learning spaces, and provide timetabling and room booking functions.
 The team ensure the accuracy of course information in the Student Management System after approval from the relevant academic committees and work closely with the Academic Development team and Faculty.

 - Banner Student: Provide functional support for the Student Information System “Banner” users and ensure the related processes used are compliant with Policies, procedures and relevant government Regulations when implemented in the Student Management System and related software and that student data is maintained confidentially.